microsoft/foldingdiff/README.md

 python ~/projects/protdiff/bin/omegafold_self_tm.py  # Requires no arguments
 ```

-After executing these commands, the final command produces a json file of all scmtm scores, as well as a pdf file containing a histogram of the score distribution.
+After executing these commands, the final command produces a json file of all scmtm scores, as well as various pdf files containing plots and correlations of the scTM score distribution.

 ## Tests